8 easy ways to improve your home internet

 See more Wi-Fi tips

-5. Are your devices compatible?
+6. Are your devices compatible?

 Older devices may not support newer Wi-Fi standards like Wi-Fi 6, which can limit your speeds, regardless of your internet plan.
 Check if your devices are up to date, especially if you’re noticing slow speeds on just one or two of them.

-If you have chosen your own modem, we are unlikely to know its specifications or capabilities.
-As a result, we won’t be able confirm whether your modem is able to support the full speed of your selected plan.
-You can check whether your modem is compatible with your chosen plan by:
+If you've chosen your own modem, we probably won't know its specifications or capabilities.
+It also means we can't confirm if it will be able to support the full speed of your selected plan.

 • Contacting us for guidance on the minimum requirements for modem compatibility.

-Using a modem that does not meet the necessary specifications may result in reduced speeds or connectivity issues.
+Using a modem that does not meet the right specifications may result in reduced speeds or connectivity issues.
 For older modems, you will need a Cat5e or higher ethernet cable connecting your nbn box to your modem to achieve the speeds of a high speed plan (where the download speeds are over 100Mbps).

-6. Are you on the right signal band?
+7. Are you on the right signal band?

 Modern modems often broadcast two Wi-Fi bands: 2.4GHz and 5GHz.
 The 2.4GHz band has a longer range but slower speeds, while 5GHz is faster but works best at shorter distances.
-To get the fastest speeds possible, perform a speed test on your device across both bands and see which one is faster.
+To get the fastest speeds possible, perform a speed test on your device across both bands and see which one is better.

 Our Telstra Smart Modem 4 automatically optimises which band your device connects to so you always get the strongest signal.

-7. Have you checked your cables?
+8. Have you checked your cables?

 Faster internet speeds are here